-WEIXIN QUEK CHONG's (b.1988 Singapore) work is drawn from fascination with the stylisation of natural elements, digital and organic memory systems and the relationship between surface and perceived superficiality.
-The artist sees these concerns as material metaphors for human social relationships and the psychology behind the structures and projections of power, value and desire.
-Interactions of the digital and the organic, and the effects and methods of reproducing and manipulating images across materials, are core to her practice.
+WEIXIN QUEK CHONG's (b.1988 Singapore) work draws from her fascination with the stylisation of natural elements, digital and organic memory systems and the relationship between surface and perceived superficiality.
+These concerns are seen as material metaphors for human social relationships and the psychology behind structures and projections of power, value and desire.
+Using video, drawing, textile and print, Chong uses signifiers of digital and organic elements to reflect on perceptions of collective histories.

 Eating Cake 1 (2018), 1 min 22secs